-What are the program expectations and what does the time commitment look like?
-If accepted, you will be required to attend each virtual touchpoint and the in-person learning experiences and to complete any intersession activities and the deliverables associated with the Leadership Project.
-Please ensure you would be available during the session dates as outlined in the calendar.
-The time commitment for the required Leadership Journey activities (all virtual touchpoints, intersession activities) ranges between 4-8 hours each month with the exception of the months of the in-person residencies.
+• What are the program expectations and what does the time commitment look like?
+If accepted, you will be required to attend each virtual touchpoint (learning, mentoring and coaching touchpoints); the in-person learning experiences and to complete any intersession activities and the deliverables associated with the Leadership Project.
+Please ensure you will be available during the session dates as outlined in the calendar.
+The time commitment for the required Leadership Journey activities (all virtual touchpoints, intersession activities) ranges between 4-6 hours each month with the exception of the months of the in-person sessions.
 This estimate does not include the time required for the design, planning, and implementation phases of your Leadership Project, so please consider that in your decision to participate in the program.

-You will also be asked to complete a "360-rater evaluation" and leadership style assessments, to inform your understanding of your leadership strengths and growth areas.
-The 360-rater evaluation will involve soliciting feedback from your boss, peers, direct reports, and others.
+You will also be asked to complete a "360-evaluation" and leadership style assessments, inform your understanding of your leadership strengths and growth areas.
+The 360-evaluation will involve soliciting feedback from your boss, peers, direct reports, and others.

-As our approach involves human-centered design and is carefully contextualized for each region we serve, we will ask you to evaluate the experience and contribute ideas for how to enhance the Leadership Journey for future cohorts.
+As our approach involves human-centered design, we will ask you to evaluate the experience and contribute ideas for how to enhance the Leadership Journey for future cohorts.

-What are Learning, Mentoring, and Coaching Touchpoints?
+• What are Learning, Mentoring, and Coaching Touchpoints?

 Learning Touchpoints: Learning Touchpoints are facilitated, virtual group sessions.
 Cohort members explore leadership frameworks, research & tools in highly interactive learning touchpoints and workshop-style sessions focused on dynamic practice.
-The touchpoints focus on personal & professional growth, relevant topics and priorities for health leadership, as well as their Leadership Projects.
+The touchpoints focus on personal & professional growth, current events in the public and global health sector, as well as their Leadership Projects.

-Mentoring Touchpoints: As part of the Leadership Journey, WomenLift Health identifies senior-level African leaders in health from different backgrounds, sectors, and disciplines to serve as mentors to the cohort.
-Mentoring groups, comprising several cohort members and one mentor, are grouped based on complementary backgrounds and professional trajectory.
+Mentoring Touchpoints: As part of the Leadership Journey, WomenLift Health identifies senior-level mentors from different backgrounds, health sectors, and disciplines to serve as mentors to the cohort.
+Mentoring groups, comprised of several cohort members and one mentor, are grouped based on complementary backgrounds and professional trajectory.
 Cohort members will be able to rely on their mentor to serve as a technical and career resource during the Journey.

-Coaching Touchpoints: Cohort members will be paired with a Coach who works oneonone with them to build on their strengths and address areas for growth.
-Leadership style assessments, including a "360-rater evaluation," will inform these conversations and enhance each participant's understanding of their own leadership skills.
+Coaching Touchpoints: Cohort members will be paired with a Coach who works one-on-one with them to build on their strengths and address areas for growth.
+Leadership style assessments, including a "360-degree evaluation," will inform these conversations and enhance each participant's understanding of their own leadership skills.

-What are the Leadership Immersion and Leadership Lift-Off events?
-[Text Wrapping Break At the core of the journey are also two in-residence experiences: the Leadership Immersion (early-Journey) and the Lift-Off event (end of Journey).
-The 'Leadership Immersion' is a 3-day experiential convening that takes place a few months into the Journey, where through dynamic discussions, presentations, and hands on exercises, cohort members enhance their skills, apply them to real-world examples, and reflect on lessons learned.
-A series of powerful conversations will complement the instruction, featuring eminent figures in global health who have led transformational change, and who are able to impart practical knowledge that can be immediately applied to varied career and life situations.
+• What are the Leadership Immersion and Leadership Lift-Off events?

+At the core of the Journey are also two in-person sessions: the Leadership Immersion (early-Journey) and the Lift-Off event (end of Journey).

+The 'Leadership Immersion' is a 3-day convention that takes place a few months into the Journey, where through dynamic discussions, presentations, and hands-on exercises, cohort members enhance their skills, apply them to real-world examples, and reflect on lessons learned.
+A series of powerful conversations will complement the instruction, featuring eminent figures in public and global health who have led transformational change, and who are able to impart practical knowledge that can be immediately applied to varied career and life situations.

-At the end of the year-long Journey, the 2-day 'Leadership Lift-Off' event celebrates the cohort's growth as they 'lift off' to a new phase of their leadership.
-This occasion provides time for the cohort to reflect on their leadership evolution through the course of the year and to present their leadership projects to their peers as well as global health audiences.
+At the end of the year-long Journey, the 2-Day 'Leadership Lift-Off' event celebrates the cohort's growth as they 'lift off' to a new phase of their leadership.
+This occasion gives time for the cohort to reflect on their leadership evolution through the year and present their leadership projects to their peers and public and global health audiences.

-What does a Leadership Project entail?
+• What does a Leadership Project entail?